-Nearly every current or former student knows the pain and perils of procrastination — but that does not stop students from actively participating each day.
-So, where does procrastination stem from, and how can students beat it?
-Florida National University (FNU) decided to take a closer look at what it really is, while also considering a few tips to avoid it.
+Most students have suffered the pain and perils of procrastination and yet, they continue to repeat this behavior.
+So, where does procrastination stem from and how can students beat it?
+Florida National University (FNU) decided to take a closer look at procrastination, while also considering a few tips to avoid it.

 What is Procrastination?

 Procrastination is the inability to find the motivation to complete tasks well before a deadline.
-In other words, individuals who procrastinate feel no pressure to complete their work until the last minute; they put off assignments, requirements, and responsibilities due to a lack of urgency, until there is little time to produce the work that needs to be done.
+In other words, individuals who procrastinate feel no pressure to complete their work until the last minute.
+They put off assignments, requirements, and responsibilities due to a lack of urgency, until there is little time to produce the work that needs completion.
 They live with a false sense of security in their ability to complete assignments.

 How Does this Affect Work?